 Staff new to the practice had a period of induction based on a structured programme.
+There were individual induction plans for dental nurses, receptionists and the self-employed clinicians.
+We found they did not include safeguarding training within the programme.
 We confirmed clinical staff completed the continuing professional development required for their registration with the General Dental Council.